 If you’re only selling a few products, you might find it easy enough to manage your inventory by yourself.
 However, if you start to grow or you want to introduce new products, you might find you quickly become overwhelmed by trying to keep track of everything.

 A good inventory management system takes the stress out of managing your stock.
 If you’re selling across multiple channels – for example, your own BigCommerce store, plus eBay, Amazon, Etsy, and so on – you’ll find that managing stock levels across each become quite stressful.
-What if you accidentally sell more products than you have in stock?
+What if you accidentally sell more products (on your product page) than you have in stock?
 The apps we’re looking at today take the ‘human error’ element out of this whole process.

 You can also easily track down orders or individual products, even if they’re scattered in various places.
 If you ever have a product recall for some reason, this is really going to make a difference in terms of how easy it is to handle.